 - Patients with chronic conditions

-- Patients looking for long-term relief to chronic symptoms
+- Patients looking for long-term relief from chronic symptoms

 - Patients with neurological disorders